electrikmilk/cherrilang.org/language/comments.md

 */
 ```

 Comments of either type are translated over into the compiled Shortcut as comment actions.
 Unless, you use the `--comments` (`-c`) argument, that will strip comments and not include them in the compiled Shortcut.

-This is useful for Shortcuts where the in code comments are not relevant, and if they are removed, the resulting Shortcut will be smaller.
+This is useful for Shortcuts where the comments in your code are not relevant to the final Shortcut.
+For example, If your Shortcut ends up being too large of a file, and the code is filled with comments, use this option and the resulting Shortcut will be marginally smaller.